-The Memorial and interpretive museum (Memorial Center) would attract millions of visitors annually, substantially increasing pedestrian activity at the Project Site and on surrounding streets.
-The Memorial would be based on Michael Arad and Peter Walker's "Reflecting Absence" design concept.
-The Memorial plaza would be designed to be a meditative space, belonging both to the city and to the Memorial.
-Located at street level, the Memorial grounds would become a living part of the fabric of the city.
-It would serve both to encourage visitors to spend contemplative, reflective time out of doors and to connect the communities which surround it.
-The Memorial, combined with the other open spaces at the Project Site, would improve pedestrian circulation within and across the WTC Site as compared to pre-September 11 conditions.
+The Memorial and museum would attract millions of visitors annually, substantially increasing pedestrian activity at the Project Site and on surrounding streets.
 While some sidewalks and crosswalks immediately adjacent to the WTC Site would be heavily congested during peak periods, this would be comparable to pre-September 11 conditions, and would not adversely affect the overall character of the neighborhood.